AaltoSciComp/scicomp-docs/training/scip/kickstart-2023.rst

     think about these problems.

-  * **13:25--13:50: Behind the scenes: the humans of scientific computing** *Richard Darst and ???*
+  * **13:25--13:50: Behind the scenes: the humans of scientific computing** *Richard Darst and Teemu Ruokolainen*

     Who are we that provide these services?
 What makes it such a fascinating career?
 Learn about what goes on behind the scenes and how you could join us.

+  * **14:00--14:45: Connecting to a HPC cluster** *Thomas Pfau and Simo Tuomisto*

+    - Required if you are attending the Triton/HPC tutorials the following days, otherwise the day is done.
+    - 14:00--14:20?: Livestream introduction to connecting
+    - 14:??--15:00: Individual help time in Zoom (links sent to registered participants)
+    - Break until 15:00 once you get connected.
+    - Material: :doc:`/triton/tut/connecting`

-  * **14:00--14:25: Files and directories: just how is data organized?** *Richard Darst and Teemu Ruokolainen*
+  * **15:00--15:25: Using the cluster from the shell (files and directories)** *Richard Darst and Teemu Ruokolainen*

     Navigating many files stored on large computers has tripped many people in the past - we will go over the Zen of Data Storage.
 Large-scale data analysis can't be done without organized files and knowing how stuff is stored, so let's start with the basics.
+Material: :doc:`/triton/tut/cluster-shell`.

-  - **14:25--14:50: What can you do with a computational cluster?**
+  - **15:25--15:50: What can you do with a computational cluster?**

-    Several real examples of how people use the cluster (what you can do at the end of the course): 1) Large-scale computing with array jobs, 2) Large-scale parallel computing
+    See several real examples of how people use the cluster (what you can do at the end of the course): 1) Large-scale computing with array jobs, 2) Large-scale parallel computing

-  * **15:00--15:45: Connecting to a HPC cluster** *Thomas Pfau and Simo Tuomisto*

-    - Required if you are attending the Triton/HPC tutorials the following days, otherwise the day is done.
-    - 15:00--15:20?: Livestream introduction to connecting
-    - 15:??--??: Individual help time in Zoom (links sent to registered participants)
-    - Material: :doc:`/triton/tut/connecting`

   * Preparation for day 2: